-- PRIIPs disclosure requirements (effective January 2018) - The Insurance Distribution Directive (effective February 2018) - Data Protection: The General Data Protection Regulation will come into effect in May 2018 and there are significant impacts for the Group. - Financial Reporting: A revised international financial reporting standard (IFRS17) for insurance contracts was issued in May 2017.
+- IORP II Directive on Institutions for Occupational Retirement Provision ("IORP II") which is expected to implemented into Irish legislation in 2019.
+The Group is considering the changing pension landscape and potential solutions for the Group. - CP 116 Intermediary Inducements.
+The Group is awaiting the outcome of the consultation on Intermediary Inducements (CP116) and how this will affect CPC and arrangements for tied agent commissions. - Financial Reporting: A revised international financial reporting standard (IFRS17) for insurance contracts was issued in May 2017.
 The changes involved are broad and complex and will include changes to the way insurance liabilities are measured.
-The date by which it will become effective is 1 January 2021.
+The date by which it will become effective is 1 January 2022.

-Regulatory change is constant and the Group monitors upstream regulatory developments through its risk management framework and compliance functions to ensure that it is prepared for all legislative developments to be assessed and implemented as required within its business.
+Regulatory change is constant and the Group monitors upstream regulatory developments through its risk management framework and Compliance Function to ensure that it is prepared for all legislative developments to be assessed and implemented as required within its business.